 If you are required to submit supporting documentation you may either scan and attach these documents to your electronic application package or submit them via fax.
 If supporting documents are submitted by fax, you must use the HUD-96011 Facsimile Transmittal Form as a cover page; this form is located in your Application Package.
 You must send any faxes to the toll-free number 800-HUD-1010.
-If you cannot access the toll-free number or experience problems thing that number you may rash 2528798 (1964) is not a toll-free number).
-If you or any other parties submitting documents for this application to be 1515 the form HUD-96011 that came with your application as the fax cover page, the documents and 1526 matched to the application.
+If you cannot access the toll-free number or experience problems using that number you may use 215-82398798 (this is not a toll-free number).
+If you or any other parties submitting documents for this application do not use the form HUD-96011 that came with your application as the fax cover page, the documents cannot be matched to the application.
 Consequently, these documents will not be considered when the application is evaluated.
 Additionally, if your fax machine creates a cover page, you must turn this feature off.